-3 Glaciers Farm, overlooking the Kachemak Bay on Alaska's Kenai Peninsula, is Alaska's only USDA certified organic flower farm.
-We specialize in cool weather flower varieties, such as peonies.
-Our USDA certified organic growing methods and sustainable practices include leaving live forest intact and growing instead where bark beetle killed the forest or meadows naturally occur.
-Rich deposits from Pleistocene Ice Age glaciers infused our soils with fertility, native worm populations further enhance our soils, and we use only organic fertilizers--sparingly.
+At 3 Glaciers Farm, overlooking the Kachemak Bay on Alaska's Kenai Peninsula, we take growing environment and growing peonies seriously .
+Our sustainable practices include leaving live forest intact and growing where meadows naturally occur or timber has died out.
+Rich glacial deposits have provided us with fertile soils, which are augmented by a healthy native worm population.
+Only when needed, we use approved organic amendments to enhance our good soils.
 For insect control, we rely upon our resident sandhill cranes and our abundant spider populations.
 Bees, dragonflies, and swallows abound--as do moose, bear, lynx, and eagles.
 We water our crops with naturally occurring spring water, supplemented with pollution-free rainwater.

 Our resident sandhill cranes coming in for a landing